THE BASICS:

 How do people react to Dottie?

-People often fall for Dottie’s unique look but especially her personality, especially once they understand what she endures.
-She’s surrounded by love from family, friends, her medical team, and a supportive online community of dog owners who share stories and tips for their own special-needs pets.
-The Instagram community has been an incredible source of support, even helping us access medical resources and specialists.
+Some fall for Dottie’s unique look alone.
+But those who know her personality, especially once they understand what she endures, rarely dislike her.
+She’s surrounded by love from her family, friends, medical team, and of course, her supportive online community of dog owners who share stories and tips for their own special-needs pets.
+The Instagram community has been an incredible source of support, even helping us access medical resources and specialists at the start when we had very little to go off.
+We now have TikTok and Facebook communities of Dottie supporters too!
+Most people are able to look behind the shell and love Dottie for her personality.
+When we say "she's one of a kind, inside and out" we mean it.

 We also receive criticism and hurtful comments from people who don’t know Dottie or take the time to read her story.
 They often insult both her and us with rude remarks.
-Unfortunately, this has sometimes led us to take breaks from social media or turn off message replies to avoid negativity.
-These comments often stem from a misunderstanding of Dottie’s story.
-Some assume she was intentionally bred, which couldn’t be further from the truth.
+These comments often stem from a misunderstanding of Dottie’s story and ignorant presumption she was intentionally bred.
 Dottie is a rescue dog, not purposely bred.
-Her parents and siblings are all average-sized—she was a rare “fluke,” as we call it.
-Despite being born different, Dottie deserves a full and happy life, just like any other dog.
+Her parents and siblings are all average-sized.
+Dottie deserves a full and happy life, just like any other dog.

 Is Dottie available for media or attending events?